codio-content/ThinkJava/.guides/content/loops-and-strings-characters.md

 char letter = fruit.charAt(0);
 ```

+Try it out in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/Characters.java java -cp code/ Characters )

 The argument `0` means that we want the character at **index** 0.
 String indexes range from 0 to $n-1$, where $n$ is the length of the string.
 So the character assigned to `letter` is `b`.